Grandparents, parental separation and divorce

 Co-parenting Advice Sessions

 Parents can use a negotiation service, such as amicable, to help them agree on arrangements, such as how often grandparents can see their grandchildren.
-They can use a one-off session to talk about this specifically or use the Parenting Plan service to agree on all their co-parenting arrangements and have these documented.
+They can use a one-off session to talk about this specifically or use the parenting plan to agree on all their co-parenting arrangements and have these documented. amicable provides co-parenting sessions and negotiation services which can help grandparents and parents alike come to an agreement.

 Try mediation

 amicable negotiation is more effective than mediation, however, a mediator can also help everyone involved discuss their concerns and find a solution that works for both sides.
 This ensures that you still get to spend time with your grandchildren.
-You can find local mediators here.

 Try arbitration